Brennisteinsalda

 The main disadvantage of the buses is that they typically arrive at Landmannalaugar at lunch and leave around 4 pm or 6 pm at the latest.
 This means you will have only around 4 to 6 hours to explore the area if you want to come back the same day.

 Don’t want to go on your own?
 Take an epic Landmannalaugar super jeep tour!
-10% discount code: EPICICELAND
+10% discount code: EPICICELAND10

 landmannalaugar super jeep tour

-Landmannalaugar semi-private super jeep tour by Glaciers and Waterfalls, 10% discount code: EPICICELAND
+Landmannalaugar super jeep tour by Midgard Adventure, 10% discount code: EPICICELAND10

-One of the most authentic ways to reach Landmannalaugar is to take a super jeep tour.
+So which one is our personal choice number one?
+The most authentic way to reach Landmannalaugar is to take a super jeep tour.
 The experienced local driver will take care of everything and you can just sit and take pictures on the seat of a huge super jeep with a snorkel.

-There are many Landmannalaugar super jeep tours, but if we have to recommend just one, it would be a super jeep Landmannalaugar tour by Glaciers and Waterfalls.
+There are many Landmannalaugar super jeep tours, but if we have to recommend just one, it would be a super jeep Landmannalaugar tour by Midgard Adventures.
 They are a small, local, family company, with 5* reviews only.
 Their guides are funny, personal, and knowledgeable and their jeeps are majestic.
-Our readers can also enjoy a 10% discount on all tours by Glaciers and Waterfalls with the discount code: EPICICELAND
+Our readers can also enjoy a 10% discount on all tours by Midgard Adventure with the discount code: EPICICELAND10

 There are also many stunning places in the Highlands that are lesser-known than Landmannalaugar.